floatdrop/gulp-grep-stream/README.md

 > Stream grep plugin for [gulp](https://github.com/wearefractal/gulp)

+Plugin is not maintaned.
+Please see [`gulp-filter`](https://github.com/sindresorhus/gulp-filter) as an alternative.

 This is grep for stream.
 It allows to include/exclude files from stream by patterns or custom `function`.

 ## Usage